Skip to main content

 UNIVERSITY PARTNERSHIP

-By partnering with Verto Education, William & Mary is able to offer selected students entrance to W&M for Spring 2025 following successful completion of the William & Mary Spring Pathway program.
+By partnering with Verto Education, William & Mary is able to offer selected students the chance to join W&M on campus in Spring 2027 after completing a semester abroad with the William & Mary Spring Pathway Program.

 TRANSFERABLE CREDITS icon